- What is Virtual Globetrotting?

 Other than that, the site is all about visiting exotic locations -- or even those in your home town -- from the comfort of your home.
 Visitors are encouraged to submit Pics of any locations they've been to, so we can all see what it is like from the ground as well.

-What's the difference between Google Maps, Bing Maps and Yahoo Maps?
+What's the difference between Google Maps and Bing Maps

 All three services offer satellite imagery of the planet, and their imagery quality will differ by area.